islaytitans/alien/docs/src/GM/cotg2.md

   - One is shattered as if something broke out of it
     - Works **MEDICAL AID + 3** but risks sepsis (roll **Virulence 6** p75 CRB)
   - One is sealed and lit from within but the entire surface is covered in thick dried blood
-    - Can be opened and it contains a Stage IV Abomination that was vivisectioned with is sckull and chest cavity open.
+    - Can be opened and it contains a **dead Stage IV Abomination** that was vivisectioned with is sckull and chest cavity open.
 Getting too close it'll have one last gasp and attack the PC but killed easily (3 Health no Armor)
   - They were included on this mission specifically for removing parasite organisms
 - Another jar without liquid contains fungal nodes (Neomorphic Egg Sacs)
 - Metalic Urn